lwang-astro/PeTar/README.md

 This is important to correctly read the snapshots and calculate the Kepler orbital parameters of binaries.
 When users apply the astronomical unit set (`-u 1` in the _petar_ commander) in simulations, `-G 0.00449830997959438` should be used in the data analysis.
 Or, if the BSE based package is used, the interrupt mode option `-i (mo)bse` can also set the correct value of G.

+This tool can also be used to detect triples and quadruples (binary-binary) and save them in snapshot files.
+See `petar.data.process -h` for details.

 #### Movie generator
 The _petar.movie_ is a covenient tool to generate a movie from the snapshot files.